(Enter TR10 at checkout for an extra £10 off*)

-You can buy a standard ticket that gets you one night’s entry into Halloween Horror Nights.
+You can buy a standard ticket that gets you one or two night’s entry into Halloween Horror Nights.
 As the popularity of HHN grows, and the number of Haunted Houses and Scare Zones increase, you may not have time to visit all of the shows, houses and zones in one evening.

 You can, if you wish, buy a Frequent Fear Pass, which means you can visit the event multiple times, meaning you don’t have to try and fit everything in to one evening.

 You can also purchase a HHN Express Pass to skip the normal lines for the houses and rides, meaning you will definitely be able to fit more into your evening if you are only able to visit once.